Jbleezy/BO2-Reimagined/README.md

 * Generators: can no longer start capturing if another generator is being captured by zombies
 * Generators: no longer lose capture progress if any players are on the generator when zombies are capturing
 * Generators: no longer gain capture progress if no players are on the generator when recapturing
-* Generators: capture round zombies only drop Max Ammo if killed before taking first generator
+* Generators: capture round zombies only drop Max Ammo powerup if killed before taking first generator
 * Generators: capture round zombie waypoint no longer shows offscreen
 * Generators: added capture round zombie waypoint to all capture round zombies
-* Generators: fixed capture round zombies not dropping Max Ammo when killed by a staff
+* Generators: fixed capture round zombies not dropping Max Ammo powerup when killed by a staff
 * Generators: fixed an issue where recapture sound and fx would play twice
 * Giant Robots: both feet always have an openable hatch
 * Giant Robots: players bleed out instantly when stomped